 For example, the average FTSE All-Share company manages a return on capital employed of around 10%, while Victrex managed to produce returns of more than 20% in every year bar one from 2006 to 2015.

-That’s very impressive and it’s good evidence that Victrex has some kind of sustainable competitive advantage (probably from a combination of strong brand, large scale, long experience and numerous patents).
+That’s very impressive and it’s good evidence that Victrex has some kind of sustainable competitive advantage (probably from a combination of a strong brand, large scale, long experience and numerous patents).

 Another attractive feature was its strong balance sheet.
 Although Victrex had a long record of profits and dividend payments, it does sell into highly cyclical markets such as oil & gas and consumer electronics.
-So it has the potential to be cyclical, and the last thing you want in a cyclical companies is too much debt.
+So it has the potential to be cyclical, and the last thing you want in a cyclical company is too much debt.

 Holding Victrex while it stumbled and then quickly returned to growth

-I added Victrex to the model portfolio in August 2016, so the first post-purchase annual results were for 2016, published in December that year.
+I added Victrex to the model portfolio in August 2016, so the first post-purchase annual results were for 2016, published in December of that year.

 When those 2016 annual results came out, they confirmed Mr Market’s fear that Victrex might be going ex-growth.